wdv4758h/vimscript-handbooks/b.moolenaar/mool2/usr_07.markdown

-Editing more than one file
+Editing more than one file^[For Vim version 7.4.
+Last change: 2006 Apr 24]
 ==========================

 No matter how many files you have, you can edit them without leaving